ibm-cloud-docs/secrets-manager/secret-rotate-auto.md

 1. If you're [ordering a public certificate](/docs/secrets-manager?topic=secrets-manager-public-certificates#order-public-certificates), enable the rotation options.

    1. To rotate the certificate automatically, switch the rotation toggle to **On**.
 Your certificate is automatically reordered 31 days before its expiration date.
-   2. To request a new private key for the certificate on each rotation, switch the rekey toggle to **On**.
+   2. To request a new private key for the certificate on each rotation, switch the re-key toggle to **On**.
 2. If you're editing an existing public certificate, schedule automatic rotation by updating its details.
    1. In the **Secrets** table, view a list of your existing Public certificates.
    2. In the row for the certificate that you want to edit, click the **Actions** menu ![Actions icon](../icons/actions-icon-vertical.svg) **> Edit details**.